How to Recycle Your Christmas Tree

 Why You Should Not Throw Out Your Christmas Tree

 There are a few ways to recycle a Christmas tree.
-First make sure that you’ve removed any ornaments and decorations from the tree, and remember that flocked Christmas trees will typically not be accepted by recycling companies.
+First, make sure you’ve removed all the ornaments and decorations, and remember that flocked Christmas trees typically will not be accepted by recycling companies.

 Following the holiday season, many Home Depot stores partner with tree companies to chip Christmas trees into mulch.
-Just take your tree to the nearest Home Depot location and drop it off any day after Christmas and they will see to it that your tree is turned into reusable, eco-friendly mulch.
-If there are no Home Depots in your area, check to see if there are any other nearby recycling centers that will take your tree off your hands.
+Just take your tree to the nearest Home Depot location and drop it off any day after Christmas, and they will see to it that your tree is turned into reusable, eco-friendly mulch.
+If there are no Home Depots in your area, check to see if any nearby recycling centers will take your tree off your hands.

-Of course, if you already have access to a large wood chipper you can turn your Christmas tree into mulch all on your own.
-That mulch can then be used later as part of your spring landscaping or thrown in with the rest of your compost.
+Of course, if you already have access to a large wood chipper, you can turn your Christmas tree into mulch all on your own.
+That mulch can be used as part of your spring landscaping or thrown in with the rest of your compost.